P-p-H-d/mlib/README.md

 or to remove an object from a list in O(1).
 It may, or may not, be better than standard list.
 It depends on the context.

-The object oplist is expected to have the default operators.
-If there is no given oplist, the methods for a standard C type are used, or if there is a global defined oplist, it is used.
+If there is no given oplist, the methods for a basic C types are used, or if there is a globally registered oplist, it is used.
 The created methods will use the operators to init, set and clear the contained object.

 The given interface won't allocate anything to handle the objects as